keu/docs/learn/use-case-airflow-dbt.md

 This DAG consists of two tasks and one task group:

 - The `load_file` task uses the [Astro Python SDK `load file` operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/load_file.html) to load the contents of the local CSV file into the data warehouse.
 - The `transform_data` task group is created from the dbt models.
-Using the models defined in Step 4, the task group will contain two nested task groups with two tasks each, one for `dbt run`, the other for `dbt test`.
+The task group will contain two nested task groups with two tasks each, one for `dbt run`, the other for `dbt test`.
 - The `log_data_analysis` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to run an analysis on the final table using `pandas` and logs the results.

 The `DbtTaskGroup` function of the Astro dbt provider package automatically scans the `dbt` folder for dbt projects and creates a task group (`transform_data` in this example) containing Airflow tasks for running and testing your dbt models.
 Additionally, the provider can infer dependencies within the dbt project and will set your Airflow task dependencies accordingly.